 Coverage rates increase significantly as educational level increases.
 Predictably, those without a high school diploma are the most at risk of being without health insurance.
 Once again, it appears that the most disadvantaged group fares worse in Delaware than in the region.
-The uninsured rate falls by 5% for a high school diploma and another 5% for post high school education.
-There are no further reductions associated with additional years of education, however,
+The uninsured rate falls by 5% for a high school diploma, another 7% for post high school education and finally 3% for those completing college.